 RICHMOND

-One of the original Lucas restaurants, Baby Pizza on Church street has been a stalwart of Italian dining in Melbourne and has been cemented to institutional status with its reliably incredible Pizza.
+One of the original Lucas restaurants, Baby Pizza on Church Street has been a stalwart of Italian dining in Melbourne and has been cemented as a reliable go-to for incredible Pizza.
 On the menu Baby's Salumi Pizza is the classiest version of meat lovers you’re likely to come across, featuring Fior di latte, pancetta, double smoked leg ham, spiced sausage, borgo hot salami, and San Marzano tomatoes.
+Baby also features on Urban List's best mid-week dine-out deals, slingin' margheritas and margaritas every Monday at a very wallet-friendly price.

 Rita’s